Bus deregulation in Great Britain: Effects

-The Acts had the effect of transferring financial risk from declining patronage from the public sector to the private sector.
+The Act had the effect of transferring financial risk from declining patronage from the public sector to the private sector.
 Operating costs in the bus sector decreased as restrictive practices were phased out, either on a voluntary basis through agreement with trade unions or through these operators becoming insolvent.
 Industrial action also decreased significantly as both the employer and the workforce were exposed to the market.
-Value-for-money for the public sector became easier to demonstrate as subsidised routes were tendered on a competitive basis, giving the public sector a better understanding of specific costs.
+Value for money for the public sector became easier to demonstrate as subsidised routes were tendered on a competitive basis, giving the public sector a better understanding of specific costs.

 Bus infrastructure, such as bus stations and bus stops, remained with their previous owner.
 Competition cases meant that privately owned bus stations had to be open and available on a non-discriminatory basis to all operators.
-Local councils retained ownership and responsibility for bus stops, including maintaining timetable information and bus flags which show which route numbers called at the stop.
+Local councils retained ownership and responsibility for bus stops, including maintaining timetable information and bus flags which showed which route numbers called at the stop.

 The quality and accuracy of passenger information deteriorated significantly as information on fares moved out of bus stops and was only available through word-of-mouth.
 Timetables in many cases were poorly published by the operators and complete network maps showing all services, including competitors', were not published at all.
 Network stability improved over time as networks settled.

 Patronage

 The Conservative government at the time argued that the abolition of restrictive licensing would increase patronage by allowing bus operators to respond more quickly to passengers' needs.
 While bus networks did change radically, maintenance of market position, or fighting existential threat, was the dominant driver of operators' behaviour immediately after deregulation.
 Patronage continued to decline across Great Britain, but its impact was uneven; the English "shire counties" saw a continued decline in line with previous trends, as local governments' resources were diverted towards their relatively larger settlements and away from smaller villages as resources were prioritised to serve as many people as possible.

 Public transport usage had been declining in metropolitan counties in the years prior to deregulation, except for South Yorkshire (+7%), due to its fares freeze, and in Tyne & Wear (+10%), due to the opening of the Tyne and Wear Metro.
-The other five PTEs saw declines; West Midlands -11.7%, Merseyside -22%, Strathclyde -39.8%, West Yorkshire -36.4%, Greater Manchester -50.5%.
+The other five PTEs saw declines; West Midlands −11.7%, Merseyside −22%, Strathclyde −39.8%, West Yorkshire −36.4%, Greater Manchester −50.5%.